w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

   - There is time to plan for the appropriate resources
 - *Near real-time and real-time*
   - Collection of the data leads to an immediate need for processing
-  - Depending on the complexity of the processing (cleansing, scrubbing, curation), this can slow down the velocity of the solution significantly
+  - The complexity of the processing can slow down the velocity of the solution significantly
   - Plan accordingly

 # Reference scenario